chidrupm/ChidrupM/README.md

 <!--
 **chidrupm/ChidrupM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Welcome to my GitHub profile!
+I'm a passionate DevOps Engineer and tech enthusiast, always eager to learn new things and contribute to exciting projects.
+Feel free to explore my repositories and reach out if you want to collaborate!
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...